Sheffield United F.C.: Rapid decline

 Experienced Blackburn Rovers manager Ken Furphy was the man United turned to replace John Harris.
 He initially did well but the team was ageing and there was little money to replace players.
-After a good finish in his first season a disastrous string of results the following year led to Furphy being sacked in October 1975.
+After a good finish in his first season a disastrous string of results the following year led to Furphy's sacking in October 1975.
 Jimmy Sirrel was recruited from Notts County but he proved unpopular with both the players and fans and could not halt the decline, overseeing relegation and then being sacked in September 1977 with United at the bottom of Division Two.
-The ambitious and colourful Harry Haslam was handed the reigns and although many of his ideas were ahead of their time he built an ageing side based on 'star' players at the end of their career.
+The ambitious and colourful Harry Haslam was handed the reins and although many of his ideas were ahead of their time he built an ageing side based on 'star' players at the end of their career.
 Now in the Third Division performances deteriorated still further and Haslam stepped down due to illness in January 1981.
 World Cup winner and then United player Martin Peters was promoted to the position of manager but United were relegated to Division Four at the end of the season and Peters resigned.